Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Discussion

 \section{Discussion}

-Perhaps the most striking result of this survey is the preponderance of stars with low \vsini\ throughout main sequence, as discussed in section \ref{demographics} and as illustrated by their distribution in the HRD (Figures\,\ref{fig:hrd} and \ref{fig:hist_binaries}).
-In typical binary population synthesis paradigms \citep{demink2013,xu2025,schuermann2025} the slowly rotating cohort is primarily composed of stars that have retained their (modest) initial rotational velocity, unaffected by tides or mass transfer.
-These are effectively single stars from an evolutionary perspective, even though they may reside in long period binary systems, as indicated by the low \vsini\ cohort in the SB1 panel of Fig.\,\ref{fig:hist_binaries}.
-However a fraction of the low \vsini\ cohort are also expected to be post interaction systems such as mergers \citep{schneider2019,schneider2020,wang2022,xu2025}.
-By contrast, the SB2 systems are consistent with being tidally spun up, and are in synchronous rotation, and are a mix of pre- or post-interaction systems.
-The presence of significant numbers of systems at higher \vsini\ in the single and SB1 systems would be consistent with a mix of undetected SB2s, and post-interaction binaries.
-Finally the highest \vsini\ systems are thought to result from spin-up due to mass accretion in binary systems, perhaps together with the OBe stars, although there are relatively few of the latter in BLOeM compared to VFTS.
+Perhaps the most striking result of this survey is the preponderance of stars with low \vsini\ throughout the main sequence, as discussed in Sect. \ref{demographics} and as illustrated by their distribution in the HRD (Figs.\,\ref{fig:hrd} and \ref{fig:hist_binaries}).
+In typical binary population synthesis paradigms \citep{demink2013,xu2025,schuermann2025}, the slowly rotating cohort is primarily composed of stars that have retained their (modest) initial rotational velocity, unaffected by tides or mass transfer.
+These are effectively single stars from an evolutionary perspective, even though they may reside in long-period binary systems, as indicated by the low \vsini\ cohort in the SB1 panel of Fig.\,\ref{fig:hist_binaries}.
+A fraction of the low \vsini\ cohort are also expected to be post-interaction systems, however, such as mergers \citep{schneider2019,schneider2020,wang2022,xu2025}.
+By contrast, the SB2 systems are consistent with being tidally spun up, are in synchronous rotation, and are a mix of pre- or post-interaction systems.
+The presence of significant numbers of systems at higher \vsini\ in the single and SB1 systems would be consistent with a mix of undetected SB2s and post-interaction binaries.
+Finally, the highest \vsini\ systems are thought to result from spin-up due to mass accretion in binary systems, perhaps together with the OBe stars, although there are relatively few of the latter in BLOeM compared to VFTS.